rufuspollock/rufuspollock.com/content/ubernomics.md

 Opening a marketplace platform therefore means:

 - The software, protocols and non-personal data that power the platform must be made [open software and open data][open], that is, freely available for anyone to use, build on and share.
-- The database behind the order book must be made available to all parties on a non-discrimnatory basis with access fees set to cover costs of operation and development including costs of developing software and protocols (i.e. §the previous item).
+- The database behind the order book must be made available to all parties on a non-discriminatory basis with access fees set to cover costs of operation and development including costs of developing software and protocols (i.e. §the previous item).
 To provide this and sustain it over the long-run some minimal governance system should be put in place.

 In analogy with Pete's farmers market the software and protocols would be the trucks and cars that farmers and consumers use to get to the marketplace along with the tables and stalls and actual courtyard space where the trading takes place.
 Pete's  marketplace would not be open if you could only visit Pete's marketplace in one special type of truck that is made by Pete's brother.
 Or, if, once there you could only use a special kind of stall that only Pete supplied.
 Making these things open means that anyone has the means to join the marketplace and also that anyone has the means to create a market "space": in the digital world Pete's courtyard becomes a virtual space made of software so making that software open provides the ability for anyone to create a market-space.